This easy balsamic pork tenderloin recipe only takes 7 minutes in the Instant Pot. Or cook it in the oven if you don’t have a pressure cooker.

 The look on his face was a blend of disgust and disbelief.

-But when we got home he tried it and said it was really good.
+But he tried it when we got home and he liked it.
 He sounded surprised.
 I guess as surprised as I was that I liked this recipe.